Drew40B/demo/README.md

 # Demo

-This is a public regository to demonstrate my skills is various langugages and technologies.
+This is a public repository to demonstrate my skills is various languages and technologies.

 ## Development environment / Tools